cefsharp/CefSharp/README.md

 # Documentation & mailing list

-Work-in-progress documentation can be found [here](https://github.com/cefsharp/CefSharp/wiki).
+Work-in-progress documentation can be found [in the wiki](https://github.com/cefsharp/CefSharp/wiki).
 If something is missing/incomplete, please don't hesitate to ask at the [CefSharp Google Group](https://groups.google.com/forum/#!forum/cefsharp).
 You might also find help by searching the archive to that same Google Group for previous questions.